multiversx/mx-bridge-eth-go/contracts/ethereum-sc/SETUP.md

 ## Whitelisting tokens

 Before a depositor can go in and call the `deposit` method with an ERC20 token, that ERC20 contract must be whitelisted.
-For this, there is a hardhat task: `whitelist-token` Run it with: `npx hardhat whitelist-token --address <tokenAddress>`
+For this, there is a hardhat task: `add-to-whitelist` Run it with: `npx hardhat add-to-whitelist --address <tokenAddress>`

+# For testing in testnets

+## Creating and whitelisting test tokens
+In order to have some dummy ERC20 tokens, you can run the command:
+`npx hardhat deploy-test-tokens --network rinkeby` This will create three dummy ERC20 tokens: dUSDC, dDAI, dEGLD and will whitelist them in the contracts deployed with the deploy task.

+## Minting test tokens
+You can mint test tokens in the dummy contracts by running the command:
+`npx hardhat mint-test-tokens --recipient-address <recipientAddress>` This will mint and send 200 tokens in each of the dummy contracts created before.

 # Emergency shutdown